Even the most fresh-faced entrepreneur will tell you that having a marketing strategy is one of the main keys to running a successful business.

-You’ll then want to think about how you can utilize each of these channels successfully.
-In other words, you’ll be brainstorming the type of content you’d potentially deliver via each marketing channel you came up with.
+You’ll then want to think about how you can utilize each of the channels you came up with successfully.
+In other words, you’ll be brainstorming the type of content you’d potentially deliver via each marketing channel.

 (Note: You should aim to come up with at least one potential use for each channel, here.
-However, this is not to say that if you can’t come up with an idea that you should toss the channel out; rather, this is to say that you need to take the time to come up with at least one idea for every channel you brainstormed, as this will provide an opportunity for you to flex your creative muscles, so to speak.)
+However, this is not to say that if you can’t come up with an idea that you should toss the channel out; rather, this is to say that you need to take the time to come up with at least one idea for every channel you brainstormed.
+This will provide an opportunity for you to flex your creative muscles, so to speak.)

 Consider the answers to questions such as:

 - How did (XYZ Company) reach (Customer Persona A)?

 - What was the response to this outreach method?